GemachSimcha/Gmach/README.md

-Please note: This site is still under testing and construction!
+Please note: This site is under constant construction!
+Understandably, not all functions are fully operational, yet.